-- 18.5.1 If either umpire considers that one or both batsmen deliberately ran short at that umpire's end, the umpire concerned shall, when the ball is dead, call and signal Short run and inform the other umpire of what has occurred and apply clause 18.5.2.

-- 18.5.2 The bowler's end umpire shall

-- disallow all runs to the batting side

-- return any not out batsman to his original end - signal No ball or Wide to the scorers, if applicable - award 5 Penalty runs to the fielding side

-- award any other 5-run Penalty that is applicable except for Penalty runs under clause 28.3 (Protective helmets belonging to the fielding side)

-- inform the scorers as to the number of runs to be recorded, and

-- inform the captain of the fielding side and, as soon as practicable, the captain of the batting side of the reason for this action.
+- 18.5.1 If either umpire considers that one or both batters deliberately ran short at that umpire's end, the umpire concerned shall, when the ball is dead, call and signal Short run and inform the other umpire of what has occurred and apply clause 18.5.2. - 18.5.2 The bowler's end umpire shall - disallow all runs to the batting side; - return any not out batter to her original end; - signal No ball or Wide to the scorers, if applicable; - award 5 Penalty runs to the fielding side; - award any other 5-run Penalty that is applicable except for Penalty runs under clause 28.3 (Protective helmets belonging to the fielding side); - inform the scorers as to the number of runs to be recorded; and - inform the captain of the fielding side and, as soon as practicable, the captain of the batting side of the reason for this action. - The umpires together may report the occurrence as soon as possible after the match to the BCCI Match Referee.